sergioat7/PT-Android-RandomUsersApp/README.md

 # PT-Android-RandomUsersApp

 RandomUsersApp is a simple Master-Detail Android app for a technical code test.
-It fetchs users from Random User Generator API (https://randomuser.me/) and list them in a screen, without possibility to see details of every item.
+It fetchs users from Random User Generator API (https://randomuser.me/) and list them in a screen, with the possibility to see details of every item.

 ## Project Structure